Milestones of the Zero Project

-Once again, the Zero Project is presented, at a Side Event at the United Nations Human Rights Council in Geneva.
+Once again, the Zero Project research is presented at a Side Event at the United Nations Human Rights Council in Geneva.

-The year’s Zero Project conference takes place, for the first time, at the United Nations in Vienna.
-More than 400 participants from 50 countries are attending.
+The 3rd Zero Project Conference takes place, for the first time, at the United Nations in Vienna.
+More than 300 participants from 50 countries are attending.

 The Zero Project starts its next round of research, this time focusing on accessibility.

-This year, the Zero Project results are also presented at conferences in Athens, Istanbul, Lucca and Oslo.
+The Zero Project research is also presented later this year at conferences in Athens, Istanbul, Lucca and Oslo.

 The Zero Project is presented for the first time in Latin America at the triennial conference of RIADIS (the Latin American Network of Non-Governmental Organizations of Persons with Disabilities and their Families) in Quito, Ecuador.

 Current research is presented at the European Parliament in Brussels, jointly organized with the European Foundation Centre (EFC).

 For the first time, the Zero Project is presented outside Europe, at a conference on Disability and Work organized by McGill University in Montréal, Canada.